Healthier World with Quest Diagnostics

 Increased rates of obesity and type 2 diabetes are increasing rates of cardiometabolic conditions.
 Identifying and intervening in early stages of metabolic dysfunction is crucial in order to delay and prevent disease progression.
 The Metabolic Risk Panel is a comprehensive test that helps identify individuals at risk for metabolic dysfunction, insulin resistance, and cardiovascular disease.
 The panel includes Hemoglobin A1C, Insulin Resistance Panel with Score, Lipid Panel, and Apolipoprotein B (apoB), which together provide a more detailed picture of cardiometabolic health than traditional tests alone.
 By incorporating these biomarkers, clinicians can detect metabolic risks earlier, enabling proactive interventions to prevent conditions like Type 2 Diabetes, Cardiovascular Disease, and other related cardiometabolic conditions.

-Understand the components of the Metabolic Risk Panel, including Hemoglobin A1C, insulin resistance panel with score, lipid panel, and Apolipoprotein B, and how they improve risk assessment.
+Outline the components of the Metabolic Risk Panel, including Hemoglobin A1C, insulin resistance panel with score, lipid panel, and Apolipoprotein B, and how they improve risk assessment.
 (0:33)

 Explain the role of insulin resistance in the development of metabolic dysfunction and its connection to early signs of type 2 diabetes.
 (2:25)